jorgeandresvasquez/azure-training/azure_admin_associate_az_104/az_104_acg_notes.md

     - When creating the rule you can use the ASG as either the destination or source
     - Any NICs that are assigned to an ASG must exist on the same virtual network (VNET) to which the first network interface was assigned.
     - All network interfaces for both the source and destination application security groups need to exist in the same virtual network.
+    - You can only attach an application security group to the network interface of a virtual machine.
   - Each subnet can have zero, or one, associated network security groups.
   - Each network interface that exists in a subnet can have zero, or one, associated network security groups.
+  - You can only associate a network security group to a subnet within the same region as the network security group.
 - Azure DNS
   - A Domain Name System (DNS) hosting service that provides name resolution
   - Implemented Using: